lucasduffey/binaryninja-plugins/README.md

 ### Installing Plugins

-To install plugins, you can either clone this repository, or clone the specific plugin you are interested in and
+To install plugins, you can either clone this repository, or clone the specific plugin you are interested in into your [plugin folder](https://github.com/Vector35/binaryninja-api/tree/dev/python/examples#loading-plugins).

 ### Contributing Plugins